jpeaton/Advent-of-Cyber-2024/day4-AtomicRedTeam.md

-# Day 4 - Atomic Red Team
+# DAY 4 - DETECTION GAPS

-## Overview
-As part of the Advent of Cyber 2024 challenge, I explored detection gaps, the attack kill chain, and practical tools for understanding and simulating cyberattacks.
-The day's challenge provided valuable insights into blue team operations and the importance of improving detection capabilities across the kill chain.
+### Date: December 11, 2024

-## Key Learnings
+## Objective:
+The 4th challenge of TryHackMe's Advent of Cyber 2024 focused on understanding detection gaps in cybersecurity and addressing them using frameworks and tools like MITRE ATT&CK and Atomic Red Team.
+The goal was to explore how to identify, analyze, and close detection gaps to improve an organization's defensive posture.

+## TASKS AND LEARNING OUTCOMES

-### Detection Gaps
+### Understanding Detection Gaps:
-Reality Check: Detecting every step in an attack kill chain is rarely possible, but gaps can be minimized.

-#### Reasons for Gaps:
-A.) Cat-and-Mouse Game: Threat actors adapt to avoid detection, requiring constant updates to detection methods.

-B.) Ambiguity in Behavior: Normal and malicious activities can overlap, complicating rule creation (e.g., international login anomalies).
+Detection gaps are inevitable due to:

+A) The constant evolution of threat actor techniques (cat-and-mouse game).

+B) The thin line between normal and anomalous behavior (e.g. international logins).

+Key Takeaway: While perfect detection is unattainable, minimizing gaps through continuous learning and improvement is critical.

-### Cyber Attack Kill Chain
+### Cyber Attacks and the Kill Chain:
+Unified Cyber Kill Chain:

-Cyberattacks follow a structured process, well-explained by the Unified Cyber Kill Chain.
+Cyberattacks follow a structured process.
+Detecting and disrupting attacks across multiple stages increases the chances of success.

-#### Detection Strategy:
+Detection Strategy:
-Ideal: Prevent attacks early in the chain (often not feasible).

-Practical: Detect at multiple stages to reduce undetected threats before goal execution.
+Aim to detect early but ensure coverage throughout the entire kill chain to compensate for gaps in specific phases.

+The dream is to stop it in the first phase, but this is typically unfeasible.

-### MITRE ATT&CK Framework
+### MITRE ATT&CK Framework:
+Overview:
-A robust framework outlining tactics, techniques, and procedures (TTPs) used by real-world threat actors.
+A comprehensive framework detailing tactics, techniques, and procedures (TTPs) used by real-world threat actors.

-Includes tools like the Navigator, enabling in-depth exploration of TTPs.
+Tools:
+Used the MITRE Navigator to investigate TTPs and understand their application across the kill chain.

-### Atomic Red Team
+### Atomic Red Team:
+Overview:
 A library of red team test cases mapped to the MITRE ATT&CK framework.

-Enables blue teams to:
+Helps blue teams test detection gaps and improve defenses.

-A.) Test detection gaps.

-B.) Automate red team techniques for proactive defense improvements.

-## Day's Scenario
+Practical Use:
+Simulated attacks using pre-built tests, including automated execution and artifact cleanup.

+### Practical Application:
-Incident: Unauthorized use of Atomic Red Team to emulate a spearphishing attack (MITRE ATT&CK T1566.001).
-Left test artifacts in the system.
+Scenario: Investigated unauthorized use of Atomic Red Team to emulate a spearphishing attack (MITRE ATT&CK T1566.001).

-#### Objective:
-Recreate the emulated attack, extract artifacts, and craft detection rules to improve defenses.

-#### Key Steps:
-Emulation: Used PowerShell and Atomic Red parameters for testing.

-Relevant parameters: -AtomicTechnique, -TestNumbers, -Cleanup, etc.

-#### Artifact Analysis:
-Identified artifacts like PhishingAttachment.xlsm (malicious payload).
+Extracted artifacts like PhishingAttachment.xlsm, a malicious payload.

-Investigated malicious domains used to host payloads.

-#### Simulation:
+Mapped findings to detection rules, including identifying malicious/uncommon commands and event details in Windows Event Viewer.

-Ran a test to simulate ransomware activity (e.g., BlackByte Ransomware Print Bombing).
+Simulation: Ran a small ransomware simulation using PowerShell.

-Command: Invoke-AtomicTest T1059.003 -TestNumbers 4.

-## Challenge
+## Reflection:

-### Goal:
-Identify the appropriate atomic test for scripting interpreter techniques, execute it, and extract artifacts to craft effective detection rules.

-### Key Artifacts:
-Extracted artifacts from the attack simulation (e.g., Wareville_Ransomware.txt).

-Mapped results to MITRE ATT&CK techniques and sub-techniques for improved detection.
+This challenge highlighted the importance of understanding and addressing detection gaps in cybersecurity.
+By simulating attacks and analyzing their artifacts, I strengthened my ability to craft effective detection rules and apply frameworks like MITRE ATT&CK in a practical setting.
+The exercise reinforced the need for a proactive and dynamic approach to security.

-## Reflection
+## Skills Developed:
-This exercise deepened my understanding of the blue team's challenges and reinforced my knowledge of leveraging frameworks and tools like MITRE ATT&CK and Atomic Red Team to enhance cybersecurity defenses.
+Proficiency in identifying and addressing detection gaps.
+Hands-on experience with the MITRE ATT&CK framework and Atomic Red Team.
+Enhanced ability to simulate attacks and craft detection rules.